 By the way, one of the most iconic dishes in Portugal, Bacalhau à Lagareiro, already bears the importance of olive oil in its name (the term Lagareiro comes from lagar, a place where olives are squeezed for the production of olive oil).

 Types of Portuguese olive oils: Main producing regions

-The Alentejo Region is the largest olive oil producing region in Portugal and concentrates 70% of the national production.
-Three of the six olive oil production zones that have a Protected Designation of Origin (DOP) in Portugal are located in this region.
+The Alentejo Region is the largest olive oil-producing region in Portugal and concentrates 70% of the national production.
+Three of the six olive oil production zones with a Protected Designation of Origin (DOP) in Portugal are located in this region.
 The most typical olive varieties in Alentejo are Galician, Cobrançosa, Cordovil de Serpa and Verdeal Alentejana.